 At the end of your course, you are encouraged to discuss with your instructor the content that has been covered, and to have the instructor assess your level of knowledge - we would prefer that you know your abilities now, rather than find out the hard way, later!

-You will require an Avalanche Safety kit (avalanche transceiver (beacon), collapsible avalanche shovel, and a probe).
+You will require an Avalanche Safety kit (avalanche transceiver/beacon, collapsible avalanche shovel, and a probe) and day pack to hold all your gear.
 In addition, everyone needs to be fully prepared for a day out in winter conditions.
 Canada West Mountain School has Avalanche Safety Kits available for rent, please book this at time of registration as they are often booked out by the time the course runs.

-Proper backcountry snowshoes and good footwear are required for the field session on Day-2 only; ski poles are recommended.
+On Day-2, proper backcountry snowshoes and good footwear are required for the field session; ski poles are recommended.

 Important note for Day-1 of your course:

-During the afternoon field session on Day-1 you will require footwear and clothing that is appropriate for walking and standing in snow and wet conditions as you will be outside in any/all conditions for up to 2-3 hours
+During the afternoon field session on Day-1 you will require footwear and clothing that is appropriate for walking and standing in snow and wet conditions as you will be outside in any/all conditions for up to 2-3 hours.
+You will not require Snowshoes on Day-1.

 Questions about Avalanche Skills 1 (AST-1) course